-This Annual Report includes information and defined terms for different types of securities issued by the State.
-The context or meaning of terms used in this Part VII of the Annual Report may differ from that of terms used in another part.
-See "Definitions of Certain Terms" for the definition of capitalized terms used in this Part VII of the Annual Report.
-Any information or resource referred to in this Annual Report is not part of this Annual Report unless expressly included by reference.
+The Annual Report includes information and defined terms for different types of securities issued by the State.
+The context or meaning of terms used in this Part VII of the Annual Report may differ from those of terms used in another part.
+See "DEFINITIONS OF CERTAIN TERMS" for the definitions of capitalized terms used in this Part VII of the Annual Report.
+No information or resource referred to in this Annual Report is part of this Annual Report unless expressly incorporated by reference.